stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger – Are We Currently Fighting World War III? (71).md

-ways of looking at it this isn't the only way   but it's a useful way world war ii is a few competing social ideologies competing   over a chunk of new tech that was all made possible by a level of science so you've got   communism you've got fascism and you've got capitalism liberal democracies something like   [1357](https://www.youtube.com/watch?v=zQ0l56vjTss&t=1357.68s)

-that and basically physical chemistry right atomic physics physical chemistry got to a place where   the bomb the v2 rocket the computer and chemistry all basically came on board at the same time   and germany was way further ahead than the soviets or the us for different reasons and we realized   that was existential and had to catch up and so
+ways of looking at it this isn't the only way   but it's a useful way world war ii is a few competing social ideologies competing   over a chunk of new tech that was all made possible by a level of science so you've got   communism you've got fascism and you've got capitalism [[liberal democracy|liberal democracies]] something like   that and basically physical chemistry right atomic physics physical chemistry got to a place where   the bomb the v2 rocket the computer and chemistry all basically came on board at the same time   and germany was way further ahead than the soviets or the us for different reasons and we realized   that was existential and had to catch up and so